3DStreet/3dstreet-docs/blog/2025-10-30-bringing-ar-street-planning-to-communities-university-of-cincinnati-pilot.md

 ## Storytelling Innovation: Personas Over Data

 Instead of floating statistics, the team created diverse character avatars—local business owners, elderly residents, families—each explaining how changes affect their lives.
 Speech bubbles combined personal stories with real data: "These streetscape improvements didn't just look better—crime dropped 40%."
+(This is an example for experimentation of display and communications, not actual data from any specific site.)

 As Luis Alonso from MIT noted, personas could show current problems, then reappear in the redesigned street celebrating improvements—creating emotional narrative arcs that abstract data cannot.